Aaron Hernandez: 2010

 Throughout training camp, Hernandez competed to be a starting tight end against Crumpler, Gronkowski, and Rob Myers.
 Hernandez had an impressive preseason alongside Gronkowski.
 Their preseason performance would ultimately foreshadow their future success as one of the top tight end tandems in league history.
 Head coach Bill Belichick named Hernandez the third tight end on the Patriots depth chart, behind Crumpler and Gronkowski.
 Hernandez was used as the receiving tight end option with Crumpler inserted for plays that required blocking.
 Hernandez started the 2010 season as the youngest player on any active roster in the NFL.

-Hernandez made his professional regular season debut and first career start in the Patriots' season-opener against the Bengals and recorded one reception for 45-yards during their 38–24 victory.
+Hernandez made his professional regular season debut and first career start at 20 years old in the Patriots' season opener against the Bengals and recorded one reception for 45-yards during their 38–24 victory.
 On September 19, 2010, he made six receptions for a total of 101 receiving yards during the Patriots' 28–14 loss at the New York Jets in Week 2.
 Hernandez became the youngest player since 1960 to have more than 100 receiving yards in a single game.
-In Week 3, Hernandez led all Patriots receivers with six catches for 65-yards during a 38–30 win against the Buffalo Bills.
+In Week 3, Hernandez led all Patriots receivers with six catches for 65 yards during a 38–30 win against the Buffalo Bills.
 He also had his first career carry for a three-yard gain against the Bills in Week 3.
-On November 7, 2010, Hernandez caught five passes for 48-yards and scored the first two touchdowns of his career during a 34–14 loss at the Cleveland Browns in Week 9.
+On November 7, 2010, Hernandez caught five passes for 48 yards and scored the first two touchdowns of his career during a 34–14 loss at the Cleveland Browns in Week 9.
 He caught his first career touchdown on a two-yard pass by Patriots' quarterback Tom Brady during the second quarter.
 His second touchdown of the game was scored on a one-yard pass by Brady in the fourth quarter.